When the Miners Stopped Mining

 Wall Street noticed, but selectively.
 The biggest names got the attention.
 The companies with splashy press releases and hyperscaler LOIs got the analyst upgrades.
 Meanwhile, a quieter transformation was unfolding at a mid-cap operation that had been thinking about this problem longer than most, one that didn't just pivot into chip-agnostic hosting but went upstream and started designing its own mining silicon.

 This distinction matters more than investors realize.
 Most miners buy machines from Bitmain, the Chinese manufacturer that dominates the ASIC market.
-That dependency creates a bottleneck.
+That dependency creates a supply constraint.
 Lead times stretch.
 Pricing is opaque.
 And when new chip generations arrive, Bitmain tends to deploy them in its own operations first, selling last-gen hardware to everyone else.
 It's a structural disadvantage baked into the industry.

 The few companies attempting to break that dependency are playing a different game entirely.
 Designing custom ASICs (application-specific integrated circuits) is brutally hard.
 The R&D cycle takes years.
 Tape-outs at advanced nodes cost tens of millions of dollars.
 Failure rates are high.
 But success means owning your cost curve, controlling your efficiency roadmap, and potentially selling chips to other miners, turning a cost center into a revenue stream.